19 Apr The Biggest Mistake Most (In)Frequent Flyers Make

 Q: Are there any promotions I could take advantage of?

-A: Almost every program has some sort of a regular special promotion where you can get your award flight for less miles.
+A: Almost every program has some sort of a regular special promotion where you can get your award flight for fewer miles.

 - Lufthansa runs ”Fly Smart” offers.
 You may be able to save up to 50% off the regular published rates, but you should claim your award flight on a relatively short notice (2 weeks to 2 days before the flight).